 Heather Hagedorn, curator of the Geary County Historical Society, commented that, “one of the greatest impacts the flood had on Geary County was the sense of community that arose out of the disaster.
 Neighbors worked together, children worked alongside adults, all to help stem the tide of the flood through sandbagging efforts.
 While these efforts were not always successful, they created a network of support within the community that is still remembered.”

-Learn more about Junction City and Geary County’s water stories at the Water/Ways Smithsonian Institution Traveling Exhibition at the Geary County Historical Society & Museums facility from January 6 to February 18, 2018.
+Learn more about Junction City and Geary County’s water stories at the Water/Ways Smithsonian Institution Traveling Exhibition at the Geary County Historical Society & Museums and the local exhibition SubMerged from January 6 to February 18, 2018.

-To learn more about local water history, check out the partner exhibition in Marion from February 24 to March 24, 2018.
+To learn more about local water history, check out the partner exhibition “Our Relationship with Water” at the Rice County Historical Society from January 29 to March 31, 2018.